Pitt-RAS/IARC10/Resources/GuideToGit.md

 - Click on the button right above the code that shows which branch you are on
 - "View All Branches"
 - Trash Icon next to branches

+# GIT Cloning
+- Windows OS
+    - There is a extention on VS Code for GitHub for cloning or use CRTL + Shift + P and type in "git clone"
+    - Then copy the https: URL from GitHub for cloning

+- Linux OS
+    - You would need to clone it through SSH
+    - within your terminal:
+        - "ssh-keygen"             - generates a key pair
+        - "eval "$(ssh-agant -s)"  - activates the agent for linking the your computer to GitHub
+        - "ssh-add ---"            - "---" is your private key name and adds your private key to your device
+        - "cat ---.pub"            - cat shows the content of the files
+        - copy the "ssh..."        - that is the public key that is going into the "SSH and GPG keys" or "key" part in the setting on GitHub
+        - "ssh -T git@github.com"  - is a test ssh command to see if you are connected

+    - for you to login in you have to run
+        - git config --global user.name "Your Name"
+        - git config --global user.email "your_email@example.com"
+    - so that you are logged in